 What Happened to Ginger Smith: Artistry

-This article is about discovering one’s disability in the New York City’s Theatre Industry.
+This article is about discovering one’s disabilities in the New York City’s Theatre Industry.

 Contains candid, heavy content.